-If a man forces himself on his wife, he sinned, and she is not responsible for having a sexual relationship with him.
+If a man forces himself on his wife, he sinned and has committed marital rape.
+She is not responsible for having a sexual relationship with him.
 Suppose the woman forced to have a sexual relationship with her husband has a contagious disease.
-In that case, he can’t force her to have sex. the husband abuses his wife by physically hurting her during sexual intercourse, then she has the right to refuse any sexual intercourse from him.
+In that case, he can’t force her to have sex.

-Prophet Muhammad (peace be upon him) is reported to have said, “Three things fall under unkindness and one of them is when the man engages in sexual act with his wife without sending a messenger: humor and kisses.”
+“Three things fall under unkindness; one of them is when the man engages in sexual act with his wife without sending a messenger: humor and kisses.”
 He did not want his companions to behave like animals towards their wives.